PredictLand/PL-TEC-PLPipes/README.md

   retrained every time as it happens with time series data.

-  Then every one of the actions above may be broken in several subactions.
-For instance, as part of the preprocessing we would have a data-retrieving action (maybe composed of several subactions as well).
+  Then every one of the actions above may be broken in several sub-actions.
+For instance, as part of the preprocessing we would have a data-retrieving action (maybe composed of several sub-actions as well).
 And then two more actions for converting from bronze-quality data first to silver and then to gold (see the [Medallion architecture](https://www.databricks.com/glossary/medallion-architecture)).